 Above: Fibber Magees, long before the punters started arriving for the next gig

-Sadly I didn’t have time to catch any live music but I’m hoping to return before too long and top of my list will be a visit to Fibber Magees, a traditional Irish music bar on Blackstaff Square just opposite the Europa.
-It’s website invites you to “Pull up a stool by the open fire and enjoy the tunes of traditional musicians, every night of the week.
+Sadly I didn’t have time to catch any live music but I’m hoping to return before too long and top of my list will be a visit to Fibber Magees, a traditional Irish music bar on Blackstaff Square just opposite my hotel, the Europa.
+Its website invites you to “Pull up a stool by the open fire and enjoy the tunes of traditional musicians, every night of the week.
 With fiddles, pipes and the bodhráns; the craic is guaranteed.
 C’mon over and join us for a pint, we’re keeping your seat warm.”
 Yet all I had time for was to snap a quick photo just before I left for the airport but, Fibber Magees, keep my seat warm, I’ll be back.

 My Top 6 Things to Eat & Drink in Belfast